 '''

-extensions = ['raw', '']

 class neo.io.RawMCSIO(filename)

+extensions = ['raw']

+class neo.io.Spike2IO(filename, kargs)

 extensions = ['smr']

 class neo.io.StimfitIO(filename=None)

 '''

 Class for converting a stfio Recording to a Neo object.
 Provides a standardized representation of the data as defined by the neo project; this is useful to explore the data with an increasing number of electrophysiology software tools that rely on the Neo standard.